James-Burnham/idl-md/templates/task.md

 #### :camera: SCREENSHOT

 <!--
-TASK TODO #4: In the code block below, set the Uri property to the uri of a screenshot you want to link to this task.
+TASK TODO #4: In the quoted properties below, set the Uri property to the uri of a screenshot you want to link to this task.
 This can be a relative (within GitHub) or absolute uri.
 Then set the ShowAutomatically property to one of the
 following:
 - No, if you only want the screenshot to appear when the student clicks on the